jd/pifpaf/README.rst

   PIFPAF_DAEMON=memcached
   PIFPAF_URL=memcached://localhost:11212
   PIFPAF_MEMCACHED_URL=memcached://localhost:11212
-  $ kill $PIFPAF_PID
+  $ pifpaf_stop

 Killing the daemon whose PID is contained in `$PIFPAF_PID` will stop the launched daemon and clean the test environment.
+You can kill it yourself or use the defined function `pifpaf_stop`.

 Environment variables
 =====================